 - Obstacle knocked down while jumping 4 penalties

 - Second disobedience at Preliminary, Intermediate and Advanced – Elimination

-- Exceeding the time allowed – 1 penalty for each second or commenced fraction of a second.
+- Exceeding the time allowed – 0.4 penalty per second over optimum time

 Penalties for the disobediences accumulate, not just at the same obstacle, but throughout the entire round.
 These penalty points are added to the pair’s dressage score, as are the penalty points from the cross-country course.
 Ultimately, the horse and rider with the fewest penalty points is the winner of the division.